-A multi-regional storage location provides higher availability and might reduce network costs when creating or restoring a snapshot.
-For example, creating a disk from a snapshot stored in a multi-regional location does not incur network costs as long as the new persistent disk is created in one of the regions of the multi-regional group.
+A multi-regional storage location provides the highest availability and resilience.
 A regional storage location gives you more control over the physical location of your data because you specify a single region.

 If you have an organization policy that includes the resource locations constraint, any snapshot storage location that you specify must be in the set of locations defined by the constraint.
 See Compute Engine resource locations for more information.